Textielfabrique

 With my work, I want to make a plea for beauty and poetry.
 Beauty has a transformative power of imagination that makes interacting with textiles personal and valuable.

-In 2018 and 2019, I completed the Master’s program in Contextual Design at the Dutch Design Academy.
+In 2018 and 2019, I studied the Master’s program Contextual Design at the Dutch Design Academy.
 There, I began my research into the importance of (manual) technology and the use of the senses within the design and production process.

 The basic insights of many different techniques are very important for a deep understanding of textile art and its possibilities.
 Textile knowledge is also connected with our digital world and the art disciplines that use notation, and language as such.